projects-and-algos-april-2020/kid_coins/README.md

     * admin creates a home/household where their family are the only members
     * each home has a home name and password attached
     * kids and other admins can join created home using home name and password given

     * admins can post jobs on their specific home page
     * jobs will include a value
-    * kid will be able to see jobs in their specific home -kid completes job then awaits admins approval -once approved by admin the amount/value of job is transferred into that kids wallet/account -place where admins and kids can see all jobs that were complated and approved -section where kid can spend the coins through a menu type list with costs
+    * kid will be able to see jobs in their specific home *kid completes job then awaits admins approval *once approved by admin the amount/value of job is transferred into that kids wallet/account -place where admins and kids can see all jobs that were completed and approved -section where kid can spend the coins through a menu type list with costs

     ####problems